philipclaude/vortex/README.md

 **Using the vertices of the triangulation for the sites:**

-In this example we will use a subdivided icosahedron as the triangulation and will pass `--n_subdiv` to specify the number of subdivisions.
+In this example we will use a subdivided icosahedron as the triangulation and pass `--n_subdiv` to specify the number of subdivisions.
 It's also possible to pass a mesh file, and the triangles in this mesh will be used for the domain (see Example 6).

 The `--points` can be initialized to the vertices of the triangulation: